 One of the objectives of the study was to know the role of banks in the development of entrepreneurship.
 That’s the theory part of why startups should stick to Banks and not NBFCs for loans.
 Let me share some past experiences of why you should not be taking loans from NBFCs:

 One NBFC changed the conditions of the term loan they gave us by setting a repayment structure in which they took the majority of principal in the first year.

 Their repayment structure worked in a way where you pay the highest installment in the first year and then the installment would cut drastically in the second year and it will come down a notch in the third year.

-Here are some simple tips to help you deal with NBFCs:
+Here are some simple tips to help you deal with NBFC’s for business loans:

-- Deal with NBFCS with extra care.
-They are the modern version of Money Lenders from bad old days.
+- Deal NBFC’s for business loans with extra care.
+They are the modern version of Money Lenders from the bad old days.

 - Always have a backup plan when things go south with these financial institutions.